nccoos/qccodar_py2.7/README.md

-# Depreciating version
+# Depreciated version
 This code runs under Python 2.7 and with SSR7 RadialMetric data.
+Please see updated official respository for [qccodar](https://github.com/teresaupdyke/qccodar) with newer versions of SeaSonde software (SSR8) under Python 3, using Mike Smith's [HFRadarPy](https://github.com/rucool/HFRadarPy) toolbox for manipulating radial data files.
-Please see updated official respository for [qccodar](https://github.com/teresaupdyke/qccodar) code now maintained by Teresa Updyke (@teresaupdyke).
+While we are contributing to this updated code it is now maintained by Teresa Updyke (@teresaupdyke).

 # qccodar